Exopteron/Exocryption/README.md

 Decrypting a file will automatically pull the cipher used from the header.

-This has only been tested on Linux, no clue if it works on windows.
+This has only been tested on Linux, no clue if it works on Windows.

 If you have any issues/feature requests, let me know!